 Image: Radiographic evidence of proventricular dilatation, Photo by: Sharman Hoppes, DVM, DABVP (Avian Practice), Professor Emerita, Texas A&M University

-AAV is currently seeking additional sponsors to partner with our association to raise these funds.
-To date, AAV has nearly $30,000 in funds committed to the SOAR grant.
-This includes a generous funding match agreement for donations up to $10,000 from Lafeber.
-AAV is highly committed to ensuring this goal is reached with 100% of the leadership already contributing.
-Tax deductible contributions for the 40th Anniversary Support of Avian Research (SOAR) fund can be made by clicking the Donate Now button below.
-Organizations interested in partnering or sponsoring this effort should contact Dr. Robert Groskin, AAV Executive Director at email@example.com.
+AAV is currently seeking additional sponsors to partner with our association to raise funds for research.
+For the 2020 SOAR Grant, AAV received contributions from our members as well as support from our industry leaders, including a generous funding match agreement for donations up to $10,000 from Lafeber.
+Tax deductible contributions can be made by clicking the Donate Now button below.
+Organizations interested in partnering or sponsoring research funding efforts should contact Dr. Robert Groskin, AAV Executive Director at firstname.lastname@example.org.

 The Association of Avian Veterinarians is a diverse global professional organization dedicated to advancing and promoting avian health, welfare, and conservation through education, advocacy, and science.
 AAV provides educational and research grant opportunities to avian veterinarians worldwide.
 Since its founding in 1980, the AAV has funded clinical, investigational, and conservation medicine research grants for companion birds as well as free-ranging and managed bird populations, with over $600,000 awarded to more than 75 projects.
 Previous grant awards can be found at https://www.aav.org/page/grant_recipients.